lostoneway/DSA/0.Big-O/BigONotes.md

     }
     return total
 }
-//notice the loop here! regards of the exact number, the number of operations grows roughly in proportion with n so O(n)
+//notice the loop here!
+//regards of the exact number, the number of operations grows roughly in proportion with n so O(n)

 Linear - O(n)
 function addUpTo(n){